daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Greater Skill With Attacks (swords)
 * Tier 6: Murderer or Heroic Monster Bane

 **GM Intrusions:** The monster laid a trap or set an ambush.
 The monster has previously undisclosed abilities.
-The monster’s mother vows revenge.
+The monster's mother vows revenge.

 -----

 ### Solves Mysteries

-You’re a master of deduction, using evidence to find the answer.
+You're a master of deduction, using evidence to find the answer.

 * Tier 1: Investigator
 * Tier 1: Sleuth
-* Tier 2: Out of Harm’s Way
+* Tier 2: Out of Harm's Way
 * Tier 3: You Studied or Skill With Attacks
 * Tier 4: Draw Conclusion
 * Tier 5: Defuse Situation